Vegan Diet FAQs | Benefits, Nutrition, Risks Explained

 What is a vegan diet?

-A vegan diet excludes all animal-derived products, including meat, fish, dairy, eggs, and even honey.
-It focuses entirely on plant-based foods such as fruits, vegetables, grains, legumes, nuts, and seeds.
+A vegan diet is an eating pattern that excludes all animal-derived foods, including meat, fish, dairy, eggs, and honey.
+It is based entirely on plant foods such as vegetables, fruits, grains, legumes, nuts, and seeds.

 How is vegan different from vegetarian?